 Saturday Morning: Leave-No-Trace Restoration Work & Camp Celebration.

 Your instructors have years of of Outdoor Leadership and Search & Rescue experience, plus a lifetime of hiking, camping, and enjoying nature to share with you.
-Camp Directors Ansley Roberts & Matt Hale are on site all week with Wolf Camp founders Kim & Chris Chisholm teaching groups and directing professionally-trained staff instructors at our hallmark 6-1 average student-teacher ratio that’s critical for safe and profound outdoor experiences.
+Camp Directors Kim & Chris Chisholm are on site all week teaching groups and directing staff instructors at our hallmark 6-1 average student-teacher ratio that’s critical for safe and profound outdoor experiences.
 Read our FAQ’s for more details and check out camp testimonials dating all the way back to 1997.

-Hygiene protocols will remain the same as last year as long as there is still no evidence of Covid transmission in the outdoors with plenty of room to spread out.
-To start the week, campers must pass our health screening before being allowed to participate, and we still require all campers to carry masks in backpacks.
-If there are reports of group participants who came in contact with an infection, we require participants of that group to wear masks when less than 3-6 feet from others.
-As before the pandemic, we will continue requiring hand sanitizing whenever sharing tools and materials, before entering toilets, and we supervise proper hand washing after campers exit toilet facilities – doors left open between uses to ensure ventilation.
+Hygiene protocols will remain the same as last year as long as there is still no evidence of Covid/Colds/Flu transmission in the outdoors with plenty of room to spread out.
+To start each day, campers must pass our health screening before being allowed to participate in camp.
+If there are reports of group participants who came in contact with an infection, we may provide n95 masks for participants of that group to wear when less than 3-6 feet from others.
+As before the pandemic, we will continue requiring hand sanitizing whenever sharing tools and materials, before entering toilets, and we train campers with proper hand washing after campers exit toilet facilities with doors left open between uses when possible to ensure ventilation.

 Pick-Up & Drop-Off Times & Directions

-SUNDAY Afternoon Starting Points & Times: Arrive between 4:00-5:00 at the Faith Baptist Church Campground, 28514 SR 706 East, Ashford WA 98304, located 6.5 miles past Elbe WA and one mile before the town of Ashford on the road to Paradise on Mt.
+SUNDAY Afternoon Starting Points & Times: Arrive between 4:00-4:30 pm at the Faith Baptist Church Campground, 28514 SR 706 East, Ashford WA 98304, located 6.5 miles past Elbe WA and one mile before the town of Ashford on the road to Paradise on Mt.
 Rainier.
-Camp orientations, tent set-up, and camp cooking with the help of parents goes from 4-5 pm, with eating and clean-up time from 5-6 pm before the first evening camp session starts at 6 pm.
+Tent set-up goes from 4:30-5:00 pm, then camp cooking with the help of parents from 5:00-5:30, eating from 5:30-6:00 pm after which parents are free to depart, then we’ll clean up and wash dishes from 6:00-6:30 before and the first evening camp session starts at 6:30.

 Participants flying into SeaTac Airport for this camp will need to be accompanied by parent or guardian, but as noted below, we can provide transportation for participants back to SeaTac after the end of camp for an additional fee.